sanette/ufind/ufind_mysql.md

 where the search field is the `Name` of the city, and the data we want to return is a string including the `Name` field but also the `CountryCode` field, in the form "City: Paris, Country code: [FRA]".

+Note that, like many Mysql databases unfortunately, its uses the `isolatin` encoding, so we have to convert it to `utf`.

 ```ocaml